 - Testnet block production and epochs are accelerated.
 They are 10 second blocks and 10 minute epochs (mainnet targets 60 second blocks and 30 minute epochs).

 - The cooldown period - defined as the number of blocks after unstaking when the validator node doesn't earn rewards, and the stake is returned to the owner's wallet - is shortened to 360 blocks (or approximately 60 minutes).
-On mainnet this period will be closer to 200,000 blocks (or approximately 5 months).
+On mainnet this period will be 250,000 blocks (or approximately 5 months).

 Resources for Deploy and Managing a Validator